mnmbt96/redux-todo-app/README.md

 ・Edit and delete

-・Make sure with delete confirmation modal to prevent accidental delete
+・Make sure delete with modal to prevent accidental delete

 ・Get numbers of due today